Loveyatri

 Loveyatri: A Journey of Love (/hi/) is a 2018 Indian Hindi-language romantic comedy film produced by Salman Khan under Salman Khan Films and directed by debutante Abhiraj K. Minawala.
-It is inspired by the 2006 Telugu film Devadasu.
-It stars newcomers Aayush Sharma and Warina Hussain in the lead roles and was released on 5 October 2018.
+It is a remake of the 2006 Telugu film Devadasu.
+It stars newcomers Aayush Sharma and Hira Warina in the lead roles and was released on 5 October 2018.

 Plot

 The story starts with Sushrut "Susu" Pandya who meets Manisha "Michelle" Patel during a Garba festival.
-Susu is a local guy from a middle class household in Gujarat who wishes to open a Garba academy while Michelle is a bright NRI student from a wealthy family.
+Sushrut is a local guy from a middle class household in Gujarat who wishes to open a Garba academy while Michelle is a bright NRI student from a wealthy family.
 They meet when she comes to Vadodara.
-Susu falls in love at first sight and wishes to meet Michelle again.
-During one of the Garba nights, Susu stays around Michelle and she accidentally hits dandiya on his eye.
+Sushrut falls in love at first sight and wishes to meet Michelle again.
+During one of the Garba nights, Sushrut stays around Michelle and she accidentally hits dandiya on his eye.
 He fakes an injury with his friends Negative and Rocket and his uncle playing along.
 She calls him to apologize.
-Susu acts as if he was deeply injured.
+Sushrut acts as if he was deeply injured.

-As time passes Susu and Michelle spend time together and they become friends.
-Kushboo (Rocket's love interest) tells Susu that he shouldn't play around with Michelle's feelings and that she will reveal the truth about his fake injury.
-Susu, fearing he will lose Michelle once she finds out about his lie, accidentally reveals the truth himself to her when he goes to find out why she hasn't returned his calls or messages.
+As time passes Sushrut and Michelle spend time together and they become friends.
+Kushboo (Rocket's love interest) tells Sushrut that he shouldn't play around with Michelle's feelings and that she will reveal the truth about his fake injury.
+Sushrut, fearing he will lose Michelle once she finds out about his lie, accidentally reveals the truth himself to her when he goes to find out why she hasn't returned his calls or messages.
 Michelle says she already understood that the injury was fake as he goofed up and bandaged the incorrect side of his forehead.
 Also, he kept the bandage just for a day then forgot to put it back the next day.
 They laugh and start developing feelings for each other.
 One night they open up to each other revealing Michelle's dream to make her late mother's wishes come true.
-That same evening Michelle's father, Sam, looks for her and Kushboo reveals the truth about Michelle's whereabouts and Susu.
-Sam decides to take matters into his own hands and sets up a meeting with Susu only to brainwash him against Michelle and reveals she has a boyfriend named Chris back in London.
+That same evening Michelle's father, Sam, looks for her and Kushboo reveals the truth about Michelle's whereabouts and Sushrut.
+Sam decides to take matters into his own hands and sets up a meeting with Sushrut only to brainwash him against Michelle and reveals she has a boyfriend named Chris back in London.